JanHerca/urantiapedia/output/wikijs/en/article/Janet_Farrington/The_Supreme_Potential_of_Family.md

 The child represents a nearly limitless potential for Supremacy.
 The child who grows in the loving embrace of an extended human family experiences the kinship of humanity during the critical formative years.
 Service becomes a natural extension of love for others.
 The child who is parented as a child of God by a loving family grows secure in an experiential faith in the Father/Motherhood of God.
 Outreach becomes a natural extension of God's love.

-> Man can discover the Father in his heart, but he will have to search for the Supreme in the hearts of all other men; and when all creatures perfectly reveal the love of the Supreme, then will he become a universe actuality to all creatures. ([UB 117:6.23](/en/The_Urantia_Book/117#p6_23))
+> Man can discover the Father in his heart, but he will have to search for the Supreme in the hearts of all other men; and when all creatures perfectly reveal the love of the Supreme, then will he become a universe actuality to all creatures. (<a id="a72_244"></a>[UB 117:6.23](/en/The_Urantia_Book/117#p6_23))

 ## A Philosophy of Family